mkeblx/css2webxr/README.md

-# css2webgl
+# css2webxr

-pull out basic test page of CSS animation in WebGL
+Demo of using CSS animation values in WebXR